ACANETS/iot-labs/lab2/README.md

 6. Run command ```ls /dev/*i2c*```.
 You should see ```/dev/i2c-1``` as the output of this command.
 If not, you need to contact the instructor, or follow [an advanced tutorial](https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial) to enable I<sup>2</sup>C on the Pi.

 7. Run the command as follows to see if your temperature sensor is detected.
-You should see the number ```xx```.
+You should see the number ```18```.
 If not, you must power off the Pi and check the wiring before you proceed.
 ```
 pi@raspberrypi:~/$ i2cdetect -y 1
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f